wholebuzz/mapreduce/README.md

 ## Cleanup:

-  - The map-filein-fileout files can be removed
+  - The shuffle files can be removed

 ## References: